-Why you need a publish path for SEO
+Why you need a publishing path for SEO

-Publish path makes your URL more SEO-friendly.
-If your page title is Charlottetown Summer Events and Attractions, you can choose to create a publish path /charlottetown-events
+The publishing path makes your URL more SEO-friendly.
+If your page title is Charlottetown Summer Events and Attractions, you can choose to create a publishing path /charlottetown-events.

-To enter the published path, follow these steps:
+To customize a publishing path, follow these steps: